plausible/website/_posts/2021-05-10-page-experience-update-core-web-vitals-and-how-to-keep-your-site-lightweight.md

 * Google Analytics with its 45 KB in script size can be [replaced with Plausible Analytics](https://plausible.io/vs-google-analytics) which is under 1 KB

 Identify heavy and slow elements of your site and go on a hunt for more appropriate and lightweight alternative solutions.

+### How does Google Analytics impact your core web vitals?

+I did some tests using PageSpeed Insights on my own site to see how web analytics impact the core web vitals scores.

+Here's the test with Plausible Analytics installed:

+And with Google Analytics installed:

+Pretty much overall the scores are a bit worse but all still within the "Good" benchmark.
+But you can imagine how quickly the scores turn bad if you have several heavy and optimized elements.

+Interestingly enough, Google PageSpeed Insights flags Google Analytics in the "Avoid long main-thread tasks" section: